termux/termux-gui/Protocol.md

   - text: Send when the Text of the View changed, even when the text was changed with setText.
     - Additional values: text: The new text of the view
   - back: Send when you set an Activity to intercept the back button press and the back button is pressed.
 No id, since it originates from the Activity.
+  - webviewNavigation: Whenever JS or the user tries to navigate.
+    - value:
+      - url: The URL that will/would be loaded
+  - webviewHTTPError: When the WebView receives an HTTP error code
+    - value:
+      - url: The URL the error came from
+      - code: The error code
+  - webviewError: When the WebView can't load something, but it's not an HTTP error.
+    - value:
+      - url: The URL the error came from
+  - webviewDestroyed: When Android kills the WebView renderer process, the WebView is removed and this event is fired.
+  - webviewProgress: The progress of loading the current site.
+    - value:
+      - progress: The percentage of progress.
+  - webviewConsoleMessage: When JS wants to print a message in the console.
+    - value:
+      - msg: The message.
 - [Activity Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle) :
   - values for all:
     - aid: The id of the Activity.